ivoras/gomagiclink/README.md

 Magic Link authentication framework for Go.
 The idea is to avoid asking the user for the password every time they login, and send them a "magic link" to their e-mail address.
 Once they confirm the login by clicking the link, the user is considered logged in.
+This has the advantage of not handling user passwords at all, and the disadvantage that if their e-mail account is compromised, this will cascade to services dependant on the e-mail account, such as ones implementing the magic link login.

 This package implements the core part of this process, by generating a cryptographically safe magic link challenge and a session id (useful for web cookies).
 To keep the process safe, you need to maintain